Nomad-Media/samples-python/content_metadata/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Deletes a tag or collection from a content.](ref:deletetagorcollection)
+> For more information about the API call used go to [Delete Tag or Collection](https://developer.nomad-cms.com/docs/delete-tag-or-collection)

 ## Add Related Content